-- Company name and ID - Product trade name - Declared unit and reference flow - Description of the life cycle stage under the study - Total GHG emissions and removals representing the partial PCF (PCFpartial) - Net fossil GHG emissions and removals (PCFpartial,fossil) - Biogenic GHG emissions and removals (PCFpartial,biogenic) - GHG emissions and removals occurring due to direct land use change (PCFpartial,dLUC) - Biogenic carbon content of products - Selected cut-off criteria and cut-offs - Selected allocation procedures - Description of data and data quality, according to Section 3.1.2.
+- Company name and ID - Product trade name - Declared unit and reference flow - Description of the life cycle stage under the study - Used guideline or standard for PCF calculations e.g. UEIL/ATIEL methodology for PCF calculations. - Total GHG emissions and removals representing the partial PCF (PCFpartial) - Net fossil GHG emissions and removals (PCFpartial, fossil) - Biogenic GHG emissions and removals (PCFpartial,biogenic) - GHG emissions and removals occurring due to direct land use change (PCFpartial,dLUC) - Biogenic carbon content and total carbon content of products - Selected cut-off criteria and cut-offs - Selected allocation procedures - For all used data include the data source, description of data and data quality according to Section 3.1.2.
 The reporting of the data quality rating (DQR) according to Section 3.1.3 may be reported in future - Time period for which the PCF is representative (Year or start/end date if the time period is > one year.
 Include versions if revised within reference period) - Technological description, e.g.: the blending of oil - Geography: location or region of production for which the PCF is representative.
-Moreover, it shall be stated whether the PCF has been obtained by averaging the PCF across several individual production sites within the specific location or region. - Optional additional reporting: - Total GHG emissions and removals of partial PCF (PCFpartial), fossil GHG emissions and removals (PCFpartial,fossil), biogenic GHG emissions and removals (PCFpartial,biogenic), GHG emissions and removals occurring due to direct land use change (PCFpartial,dLUC) for (1) outbound transportation and (2) outbound packaging of the lubricant manufacturer to their customers.
-Note that the cut-off criteria can still apply to the outbound transportation and outbound packaging of the lubricant manufacturer to their to their customers. - Report of remaining GHG emissions, if applicable (cf. Section 4.1)
+Moreover, it shall be stated whether the PCF has been obtained by averaging the PCF across several individual production sites within the specific location or region. - Optional additional reporting: - o Total GHG emissions and removals of partial PCF (PCFpartial), fossil GHG emissions and removals (PCFpartial,fossil), biogenic GHG emissions and removals (PCFpartial,biogenic), GHG emissions and removals occurring due to direct land use change (PCFpartial,dLUC) for (1) outbound transportation and (2) outbound packaging of the lubricant manufacturer to their customers.
+Note that the cut-off criteria can still apply to the outbound transportation and outbound packaging of the lubricant manufacturer to their customers. - o Report of remaining GHG emissions, if applicable (cf. Section 4.1)